cdelv/Vector3D/README.md

 # Tests and benchmarcks

 On the `Test` directory you can find tests done to ensure the library works fine.
-To run them, type `make` or `make test` and `make test_AVX2`.
+To run them, type `make` or `make test`.
 To run the tests you need the google test library.
 Make sure is installed and that it's on your `$PATH`.
 To install on Ubuntu.
 ```
 sudo apt install libgtest-dev
 ```
 All tests are run automatically via GitHub action on every push.

-You can benchmark the library with the command `make benchmark` and `make benchmark_AVX2`.
+You can benchmark the library with the command `make benchmark`.
 You'll find that all the operations take around 15 ns which is in the same range as a simple double addition.
 The average time was computed over 1000 samples in an 11th Gen Intel i5-1135G7 CPU.
 These results are for the non-SIMD version.

 ```
 - Constructor: vector3D v: time = 17.956 ± 2.20954 ns